0303 303 0303

 Research institutes

-Our Scientific Director, Professor Madrigal, is the current President of the European Group for Blood and Marrow Transplantation and our Director of Bioinformatics and Deputy Director of Research, Professor Steven Marsh, is a former President of the European Federation for Immunogenetics.
+Our Chief Bioinformatics and Immunogenetics Officer, Professor Steven Marsh, is a former President of the European Federation for Immunogenetics.

 Companies

 Thousands of companies support our work.
-Running fundraising events, hosting recruitment events and attending our Daisy Ball are just some of the ways to get your company involved.
+Running fundraising events, hosting recruitment events and supporting our Special Events are just some of the ways to get your company involved

 Universities